 - a) A student shall be eligible to appear for the semester end examinations if he/she puts in a minimum of 75% of attendance in each course concerned in the semester. - b) Condonation of shortage of attendance up to 10% (65% and above and below 75%) in a semester may be granted.
-A committee headed by Dean (Academic Affairs) shall be the deciding authority for granting the condonation. - c) Students who have been granted condonation shall pay a fee as decided by the Academic Council.

-d) Students whose attendance is less than 65% in any course are detained and are not eligible to take their end examinations of that course.
-They may seek re-registration for that course when offered next with the academic regulations of the batch into which he/she gets re-registered.
+A committee headed by Dean (Academic Affairs) shall be the deciding authority for granting the condonation. - c) Students who have been granted condonation shall pay a fee as decided by the Academic Council. - d) Students whose attendance is less than 65% in any course are detained and are not eligible to take their end examination of that course.
+They may seek reregistration for that course when offered next with the academic regulations of the batch into which he/she gets re-registered. - e) A student shall put in a minimum required attendance in at least three theory subjects (excluding audit (non-credit course) in first Year I semester for promotion to first Year II Semester. - f) A student shall put in a minimum required attendance in at least three theory subjects (excluding audit (non-credit course) in first Year II semester for promotion to second Year I Semester.